 Q. Will there be social distancing on school transport?

 A. Dedicated school transport should be regarded as an extension of the school estate and physical distancing measures between pupils are not required irrespective of age subject to mitigations in place.
 This also includes when travelling on the 507, X10 and X10a to Balfron High School within the dedicated areas.

 When travelling by public transport 1m physical distancing must be adhered to.

 A. Important mitigations include: hygiene, ventilation, enhanced cleaning regimes including regular and thorough cleaning of surfaces, and regular handwashing (see below).

 Q. What mitigations are in place on my child’s transport?

-Pupils travelling on the 507, X10 & X10a services to Balfron must wear face coverings.
-On these services specific areas will be designated for pupils, however as these are registered services members of the public are able to travel.
+- On the 507, X10 & X10a services specific areas will be designated for pupils, however as these are registered services members of the public are able to travel.